Fear OF NOISES

-The Amichien bonding method being used to help resolve dog behavioral issues was discovered by Jan Fennell (The Dog Listener), who is an internationally renowned author of several best selling books and lecturer.
-After extensive study of wolves, wild dogs and coyotes Jan discovered how canines communicate.
-Also inspired by her friend, Monty Roberts, (The Horse Whisperer), she began to formulate a way of working with dogs using their own language.
+The training method used to help resolve dog behavioral issues was discovered after extensive study of wolves, wild dogs and coyotes as to how canines communicate.
+After this discovery the training was developed to formulate a way of working with dogs using their own language and culture.

-Jan called this method Amichien Bonding.
-In French, this translates to “friend” (Ami) and “dog” (Chien).
-Amichien Bonding is a technique that utilizes dog psychology and pack dynamics, a language that all dogs understand due to their genetic makeup inherited from the grey wolf.
-The Amichien Bonding method is based on effective canine communication and is a unique, kind method in which your dog will elect you their leader of their own free-will.
+This training technique utilizes dog psychology and pack dynamics, a language that all dogs understand due to their genetic makeup inherited from the grey wolf.
+The method is based on effective canine communication and is a unique, kind method in which your dog will elect you their leader of their own free-will.
 There will be no need to use choke chains, shock collars, haltis head collars and other gadgets to control or force your dog as they will learn willing cooperation and self control.